CRCHUM-CITADEL/clover/README.md

 Clover has been tested on a Linux system running Python 3.8.10 and Python 3.10.

 ### Installation
 The package is available on pypi.
-You can install the package on a conda environment with:
+You can install the package with:
 ```bash
 pip install clover-synth
 ```